 Kristy Stacy: When I learned of the Tomorrow River Community Charter School and its educational model I knew that I wanted my children to learn in the environment that the school will offer.
 I grew up in Iola, WI and remember trips to CWES and the connection that it gave me to nature.
 Connecting the Waldorf learning philosophy with environmental education will give my children the spirit and mindfulness that I truly desire them to have.
 (To be honest, I wish I was a kid again and I could attend!)
 As a mother of 3 young girls I have realized the impact that my decisions make on them.
 Being a parent is being a leader and a role-model.
 To me, it is the biggest responsibility that a person can have.
 I am excited to be part of the Governance Board and contribute my passion and knowledge to help the school evolve and succeed.

-I have a BA degree in Communication of the Arts with an Environmental Design emphasis.
-I have completed my Art Education Teaching Certification and I am the Woodworking teacher here at TRCCS.
+I have a BA degree in Communication of the Arts with an Environmental Design emphasis and I have completed my Art Education Teaching Certification.
 I have lived in several communities throughout Wisconsin, including Madison and Green Bay.
 However, I have found myself back near my hometown and am eager for this new opportunity and adventure to experience with my family, friends and community.

 Tina Giombetti: My family resides in the Almond-Bancroft school district where I attended school for 13 years.
 As a very young child, I realized I did not learn like my classmates.
 Lectures and memorizing yielded poor results for me.
 Instead, I discovered for myself that by using logic and images–both drawn and visualized– I was able and eager to learn new concepts.
 My methods proved successful as I went on to graduate near the top of my class.